learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 ## Introduction

-In the previous Codealong, you looked at all the requirements for running an OLS simple regression using Statsmodels.
-You worked with the height-weight data to understand the process and all the necessary steps that must be performed.
-In this lab , you'll explore slightly more complex example to study the impact of spendings in different advertising channels of total sales.
+Previously, you looked at all the requirements for running an OLS simple linear regression using Statsmodels.
+You worked with the height-weight data set to understand the process and all of the necessary steps that must be performed.
+In this lab , you'll explore a slightly more complex example to study the impact of spending on different advertising channels on total sales.

 ## Objectives

 You will be able to:
-* Set up an analytical question to be answered by regression analysis
+* Perform a linear regression using statsmodels
-* Study regression assumptions for real world datasets
+* Evaluate a linear regression model by using statistical performance metrics pertaining to overall model and specific parameters
-* Visualize the results of regression analysis
+* Determine if a particular set of data exhibits the assumptions of linear regression

 ## Let's get started